richardschoen/howtostuff/postgres-backup-restore.md

 See example usage of the ```PGDUMP``` and ```PGRESTORE``` IBM i CL command wrappers for pg_dump and pg_restore below. https://github.com/richardschoen/howtostuff/blob/master/postgres-backup-restore.md#ibm-i-cl-commands-pgdump-and-pgrestore-which-are-helpers-for-backuprestore-of-postgresql-database-on-i

+❗```In my examples I am using mydatabase and mydatabase2, You would supply your own database names.```

 ## Backup/Dump database named: mydatabase to tar file /tmp/mydatabase.tar using pg_dump
 Use pg_dump to backup/dump your database in tar format with the ```-F t``` switch.